 This can explain why some people are very bothered by tinnitus, and others are not.
 This shows that the symptoms distress some people more than others.

 Insomnia. irritability, depression, mood swings, anxiety, and even suicidal thoughts have been reportedly caused by tinnitus.
 Some people merely report it as a minor irritant or even say it doesn’t trouble them at all.
 The people who are less bothered by tinnitus generally process emotion in the brain’s frontal lobe, while others process emotions in the brain’s amygdala.

 This study helps explain why tinnitus is more bothersome to some people and not others.
 It may also help scientists to come up with more effective treatments that can target the cause of this suffering.

-Hearing loss and tinnitus are often connected.
+Hearing loss and tinnitus are often connected, but even people with normal hearing can have tinnitus.
 If you begin to experience tinnitus symptoms a trip to your audiologist is a good idea, and may help to prevent hearing loss.
-Hearing aids can also be an option for those who suffer from hearing loss or tinnitus.
+Hearing technology with sound therapy tools are shown to help ease the symptoms of tinnitus and hearing aids can also be an option for those who suffer from hearing loss and tinnitus.

 Here at California Hearing Center we are committed to your hearing health.
 Call us today to set up an appointment for a hearing screening.
 We can discuss hearing aid options with you and work with you to find one that fits your needs and budget.